Powerful Photo Series Raises Awareness on Mortality Rates for Black Moms and Babies

 “Together, they are boldly bringing race-based disparities in birth outcomes to the light, and asking our society to do more for African American mothers and babies,” Baca says in a Facebook post featuring the photos.

-“Through their work with individual families, they are slowly spreading a powerful message: The disparities faced by black women are shocking and unacceptable—and must be recognized by our culture before true progress can be made,” the photographer explains.
+“Through their work with individual families, they are slowly spreading a powerful message: The disparities faced by Black women are shocking and unacceptable—and must be recognized by our culture before true progress can be made,” the photographer says.

-“Unfortunately, while many of us celebrate this month with good intentions, we too often only use this time to affirm ourselves and our culture and how far we have come,” she states.
-“The tireless fight for equality and equity is far from over—and this is painfully evident in the maternal and fetal mortality rates for black women and their babies.”
+There is still much work to be done.
+As Baca says, “the tireless fight for equality and equity is far from over—and this is painfully evident in the maternal and fetal mortality rates for black women and their babies.”

 Take a look at some of the poignant photos below: